Elementary recursive function

 The term elementary was originally introduced by László Kalmár in the context of computability theory.
 He defined the class of elementary recursive functions ("Kalmár elementary functions") as a subset of the primitive recursive functions — specifically, those that can be computed using a limited set of operations such as composition, bounded sums, and bounded products.
 These functions grow no faster than a fixed-height tower of exponentiation (for example, $O(2^{2^n})$).
 Not all primitive recursive functions are elementary; for example, tetration grows too rapidly to be included in the elementary class.
+The elementary recursive functions correspond to the class $\mathcal{E}^3$ of the Grzegorczyk hierarchy.

 In computational complexity theory, the term ELEMENTARY refers to a class of decision problems solvable in elementary time — that is, within time bounded by some fixed number of exponentials.
 Formally: